Edmund, Earl of Rutland

-Edmund, Earl of Rutland (17 May 1443 – 30 December 1460) was the fourth child and second surviving son of Richard Plantagenet, 3rd Duke of York, and Cecily Neville.
+Edmund, Earl of Rutland (17 May 1443 – 30 December 1460), was the fourth child and second surviving son of Richard Plantagenet, 3rd Duke of York, and Cecily Neville.
 He was a younger brother of Edward, Earl of March, the future King Edward IV who came to the throne in 1461, the year after Edmund's death.
 He was born in Rouen, then the capital of English-occupied France and his father held the office of Lieutenant of France.
 He was killed at the age of 17 either during or shortly after the Battle of Wakefield, during the Wars of the Roses.

 He was created Earl of Rutland by King Henry VI probably at some time before 1454, aged about 11, as Edmund and his elder brother Edward signed a letter to their father on 14 June 1454 as "E. Rutland" and "E. Marche".
 No record of the creation survives.

 Lord Chancellor of Ireland

 In 1451, Edmund's father, who held the title of Lord Lieutenant of Ireland, appointed Edmund as Lord Chancellor of Ireland.
 As Edmund was underage, the duties of the position were held by Deputy Chancellors.
 His first Deputy Chancellor was Edmund Oldhall, Bishop of Meath.
 His brother Sir William Oldhall was Chamberlain to the Duke of York and was likely behind that appointment.
 He acted as de facto Chancellor until 1454.

 Oldhall was replaced by John Talbot, 2nd Earl of Shrewsbury, who also held the office of Lord High Steward of Ireland.
 He would continue serving as the de facto Chancellor until his death at the Battle of Northampton (10 July 1460).

 His appointment and those of his Deputies were acknowledged by the Parliament of Ireland which at this time first asserted its independence.
 The Parliament declared that Ireland held separate legislature from the Kingdom of England and its subjects were only subject to the laws and statutes of "the Lords Spiritual and Temporal and Commons of Ireland, freely admitted and accepted in their Parliaments and Great Councils".

 According to Parliamentary decisions during his term, the Irish subjects were only bound to answer writs by the Great Seal of Ireland, held by the Lord Chancellors.
 Any officer attempting to enforce the rule of decrees from England would lose all of his property in Ireland and be subject to a fine.

 The House of York in Ireland had won the support of Thomas FitzGerald, 7th Earl of Kildare, and James FitzGerald, 6th Earl of Desmond.
 Several allies of the FitzGeralds followed them in their loyalties.
-On the other hand, the House of Lancaster found its main Irish supporter in the person of James Butler, 5th Earl of Ormonde.
+On the other hand, the House of Lancaster found its main Irish supporter in the person of James Butler, 5th Earl of Ormond.